sammyd/iOS8-day-by-day-book/manuscript/12-healthkit.md

-# iOS8 Day-by-Day :: Day 12 :: HealthKit
+# Day 12 :: HealthKit

-This post is part of a daily series of posts introducing the most exciting new parts of iOS8 for developers - [#iOS8DayByDay](https://twitter.com/search?q=%23iOS8DayByDay).
-To see the posts you've missed check out the [index page](http://shinobicontrols.com/iOS8DayByDay), but have a read through the rest of this post first!

----

-## Introduction

 One of the more consumer-oriented features introduced in iOS8 is that of the Health app.
 It was featured in the keynote at WWDC and has received a fair